ArtezGDA/scrapingTool_advertisements/README.md

 - exact and customized data: mb/s: per day, month, since you downloaded the plug-in, you can chose what you want to scrape

+###### What does this Github page contain?
+- Folder Demo-Prototype: The actual and final prototype
+- Folder Proces: Contains information of the group discussions, ideas, questions and thoughts